Iraqi officials: Drive-by shooting kills 8 north of Baghdad

-BAGHDAD (AP) — Iraqi officials say gunmen in two speeding cars opened fire on civilians near a town north of Baghdad, killing at least eight people and wounding 13.
+BAGHDAD (AP) — Gunmen in two speeding cars opened fire on civilians near a town north of Baghdad, killing at least eight people and wounding 13, Iraqi officials said Wednesday.
+Eyewitnesses reported seeing the attackers displaying the black flag of the Islamic State group.

-Eyewitnesses told the police they saw the gunmen displaying the black flag of the Islamic State group.
+According to two police officials, the attack happened late Tuesday in a busy commercial area near the city of Tarmiyah, about 50 kilometers (30 miles) north of the Iraqi capital.

-Two police officials said Wednesday that the attack happened late the night before in a busy commercial area near Tarmiyah.
-The town is located about 50 kilometers, or 30 miles, north of Baghdad.
+No one immediately claimed responsibility for the assault but with the IS flag seen at the scene, it only underscores the Sunni militant group’s ability to still launch significant attacks, including in urban areas.

-Iraq is heading into parliamentary elections on May 12 — the first balloting since the government declared IS defeated in Iraq.
-Despite the defeat, IS militants are still capable of launching deadly assaults.
+Iraq is heading into parliamentary elections on May 12 — the first balloting since the government declared IS defeated in Iraq earlier this year.

 Most Read Nation & World Stories